Frommers.com Frommers.com

 City Layout

 Victoria Square is the geographical heart of the city, surrounded by grand government buildings, some of which have been reborn into elegant hotels.
 This is also where you'll find the historic tram that takes 20 minutes to trundle to the seaside suburb of Glenleg, with its famous long pier and white sandy beaches.
-On the western side of the square is the Central Market, Australia's oldest continuously operating produce market (it's been going since 1869), which is today home to the best range of international foods in Australia.
+On the western side of the square is the Central Market, Australia's oldest continuously operating produce market (since 1869), now home to the best range of international foods in Australia.

 Bisecting the city from south to north is the main thoroughfare, King William Street.
 Streets running perpendicular to King William Street change their names on either side; Franklin Street, for example, changes into Flinders Street.
 Of these cross streets, the most interesting are the restaurant strips of Gouger and Rundle streets, the latter running into the pedestrian-only shopping precinct of Rundle Mall.
 Another is Hindley Street, with inexpensive restaurants and nightlife.
 On the banks of the River Torrens just north of the city center, you'll find the Riverbank Precinct, the home of the Festival Centre, the Convention Centre, and the SkyCity Adelaide Casino.